How to port user decks to Kokkos

 Most user code/loops can be easily converted to run on the GPU, as long as we follow some simple rules:

-1. The code must be safe to run in parallel (there is no [sane] way to run serial on the GPU).
+The code must be safe to run in parallel (there is no [sane] way to run serial on the GPU).
 A kokkos scatter view can be used to generate atomics and handle data races.
-See advance_p for an example.
+See hydro_p for an example.

-2. The ported loop cannot call code that dereferences pointers.
+The ported loop cannot call code that dereferences pointers.
 This is because the lambdas capture all variables by values, meaning the code will capture the pointer value from CPU space, and try use it in GPU space.
 This is often the source of pretty tricky bugs, as it may work on CPU but not GPU.
-An example of #2 above is something like calling the function voxel() in a field loop to convert from 2/3D.
+An example of this is calling the function voxel() in a field loop to convert from 3D.
 The function voxel calls grid->sz internally.
 We need to capture dereferenced pointer variables in a local variable above the lambdas

-An example of porting a user defined field injection is included below:
+An example of porting a user defined field injection is included below (see sample/short_pulse.cxx for full context):

 Original::